deepPublicGit/go-microservice/README.md

 # go-microservice

-Sample microservice implementation to explore go, grpc, service mesh
+Simple microservice implementation of ycombinator jobs portal to explore go, grpc, service mesh etc.

 The project uses `make` to make your life easier.
 If you're not familiar with Makefiles you can take a look at [this quickstart guide](https://makefiletutorial.com).